-This healthy gluten free granola recipe is nutritious and fulfilling!
-It's crunchy, tasty, sweet and nutty all in one!
-This recipe does not use any table sugar or brown sugar.
-The sweetness comes from a small amount of honey and from the dried craisins.
+This healthy granola recipe is nutritious and fulfilling!
+It's crunchy, tasty, sweet and nutty all in one.
+No table sugar required!

 Let's Make Some Healthy Granola!

 First, combine the oatmeal, cinnamon salt and flax seed in a medium mixing bowl.
 Stir until mixed.
 Add in the canola oil and warm honey.
 Mix until oats are coated.
 I find it's easiest to add everything into a ziplock bag and mix with my hands.

 Next, add in the walnuts and pecans.
 Spread the granola on a baking sheet and cook for 22 minutes, stirring halfway through.
 Add the craisins once completely cooled!

 How To Make the Granola Stick Together In Clusters